 This richness in terms of activities, projects and collaborations is of course in itself a dimension of the Sant Andreu Jazz Band success, but it probably also strengthens other dimensions of the success.
 The multitude of different projects, rehearsals, travels and concerts frequently provide new challenges and something to look forward to for the young musicians.
 These young individuals will probably have few hours of having nothing interesting to do.
 Rather, there is almost always something interesting, fun and challenging waiting.
 You are part of something that makes you happy, and together with the others in the band you make other people (like me) happy.
 Musicianship also provides a possibility to express oneself, a rewarding aspect of an activity for a young person.

 Eventually the young musicians are not so young any longer, and they leave the big band.
 But then the small projects provide opportunities for these musicians to carry on playing with Joan, other senior band members and also the professional musicians that Joan Chamorro collaborates with.
-The result is a large and strong network of musicians in different ages.
+The result is a large and strong network of musicians of different ages.

 Concerts and recordings